Serialization in rustc

 LazyValue<T>

-Crate metadata is initially loaded before the TyCtxt<'tcx>
+Crate metadata is initially loaded before the TyCtxt<'tcx> is created, so

 some deserialization needs to be deferred from the initial loading of metadata.